FIRST CORINTHIANS

 For the first time in the epistle the word “fellowship” (Gk. koinéōnian) is used.
 We are called into fellowship with God and that results in a fellowship with the redeemed.
 This word means association, partnership, and community.
 It is a friendship based on Christian knowledge shared in common.20 We see it often in the New Testament.

 Paul is here placing great emphasis on Jesus Christ as Lord.
-Indeed, this was the perhaps the earliest confession of the church.
+Indeed, this was perhaps the earliest confession of the church.
 The church father, Chrysostom (c.
 349-407) remarks how the name of Christ is mentioned more often in this epistle than in any other.21

 CHURCH CONFLICT AND DIVISION